QualiSystems/devguide_source/_shells/implementing-discovery-for-inventory-shells.md

 Notice that we're using an empty string ('') to refer to the root resource when setting its attribute values.

+There are 4 special attribute names that you can use in the attributes list that you return in your driver.
+These are mapped on the server to the resource properties:
+* ResourceName - will allow you to update the resource name (mostly relevant for updating the root resource name)
+* ResourceAddress - update the resource address (again, mostly relevant for the root resource)
+* ResourceDescription - update the resource description
+* ResourceUniqueIdentifier - update the unique id (this is less important with the python drivers since you have a specific input for that in the AutoLoadResource class).
+Notice that if you are using unique identifiers you have to make sure they are indeed unique.
+Its not possible to add two resources with the same unique identifier.

 #### Adding validations

 A common enhancement for discovery functions that greatly improves the process usability is to validate that the attributes